Thanjavur

 Sri Raghunatha Nayakan (1600-1645) the then ruler was an ardent devotee of Sri Rama and had supported the propagation of Srimad Ramayana and earned the title "Ramayana Anavrtha Ramakathamirtha Sevakan".
 He had built a temple for Lord Rama in the bunk facing east and in the opposite bunk- facing this bunk - he had installed the statue of Lord Anjaneya.
 Lord Anjaneya is seen with folded hands praying to Lord Rama.

-But in the course of time the main deities of the Rama temple came to be stolen away and only the platform where the parivara idols of Lord Rama stood was there.
+But with time the main deities of the Rama temple came to be stolen away and only the platform where the parivara idols of Lord Rama stood was there.
 But today, the Rama temple is no more there and it has been closed with brickwork.
 Now there is a small window kept on the brickwork and Lord Anjaneya is looking at where Lord Rama and his parivara idols were once.

 The Temple of Lord Anjaneya